beraborrow/package/packages/subgraph/README.md

 If you stop and start your local dev chain you need to redeploy your subgraph because the contract addresses will have changed.

 ## Unregistered frontends
-Local instance runs with a frontend ID of Ethereum zero address (`0x0000000000000000000000000000000000000000`) to register the local frontend run `liquity.registerFrontend(0.9).then(console.log)` in your browser console and update `packages/dev-frontend/src/config`'s `ADDRESS_ZERO` to the address returned in your console and refresh the page.
+Local instance runs with a frontend ID of Berachain zero address (`0x0000000000000000000000000000000000000000`) to register the local frontend run `liquity.registerFrontend(0.9).then(console.log)` in your browser console and update `packages/dev-frontend/src/config`'s `ADDRESS_ZERO` to the address returned in your console and refresh the page.